bahanonu/ciatah/docs/docs/help_issues.md

 ## `viewMovie` or other functions where movies need to be loaded end without executing

-- It is likely that the regular expression given to `calciumImagingAnalysis` does not match any of the files in the folder being analyzed.
+- It is likely that the regular expression given to `{{ site.name }}` does not match any of the files in the folder being analyzed.
 - For example, in `viewMovie`, the below `Image movie regexp` setting should be changed to `concat` correspond to the demo raw imaging data's name.

 ![image](https://user-images.githubusercontent.com/5241605/51725501-63ab0600-2017-11e9-94e3-182fcd55fa22.png)